IRC-safe jet flavour at leading power: Conclusion

 \section{Conclusion}

-We have introduced a new approach to jet flavour which renders standard definitions of jets and their flavour infrared-collinear safe by correctly reintroducing the flavoured quark's mass at leading power.
+We have demonstrated how to compute quark mass effects in flavour-modulo-2 flavoured jet cross sections at leading power.
+Incorporating these leading power effects yields an IRC-safe cross section.
 By analysing all sources of mass dependence, we were able to reduce the required amount of theory effort to a minimum: only simple modifications to suitably-constructed subtraction schemes are needed and a single simple additional contribution has to be implemented and computed.
 The numerical integration of this extra contribution converges much more quickly than the rest of the calculation, meaning there is not even any extra computational cost.
-Meanwhile, since our approach is compatible with all commonly used jet clustering algorithms and yields - up to power corrections - the cross section one would obtain if one were to compute the cross section using the physical quark mass, there is no need for experimental collaborations to change their procedures at all.
-They can simply keep using anti-$k_T$ (or any other jet algorithm of their choice) and unfold from particle-level any-flavour scheme jets to parton-level flavour modulo-2 scheme jets, as they have done for many years.
+Meanwhile, since our approach is compatible with all commonly used jet clustering algorithms and yields - up to power corrections - the cross section one would obtain if one were to compute the cross section using the physical quark mass, there is no need for experimental collaborations to adapt to a new and involved definition of jets or jet flavour.
+They can simply keep using anti-$k_T$, or any other jet algorithm of their choice.
+An unfolding to flavour modulo-2 scheme jets still needs to be performed to directly compare to theory predictions, but such an unfolding should be simplified by the uncomplicated nature of the approach presented here.

-Through arguments based on the logarithmic structure of the cross section and using explicit phenomenological studies, we have demonstrated that this approach does not lead to logarithms of the heavy quark mass sufficiently large to pose a threat to perturbative convergence.
-Instead, we have found that power corrections in the mass easily exceed the size of such logarithms.
+Through arguments based on the logarithmic structure of the cross section and using explicit phenomenological studies, we have demonstrated that this approach does not lead to logarithms of the heavy quark mass sufficiently large to pose a threat to perturbative convergence for phenomenologically relevant energies.
+Instead, we have found that, at typical LHC energies, power corrections in the mass easily exceed the size of such logarithms.
 This implies that, if one is to achieve a precision sufficiently high to notice these `large' logarithms, then one needs to take into account the full mass dependence of the cross section, at which point there is no need to use special flavoured jet algorithms.
-Additionally, we have found that such flavoured jet algorithms may not necessarily prevent unphysical regions of the phase space from being probed.
-This issue certainly deserves a dedicated study testing multiple jet flavour definitions in this regard, which we leave for future work.